Daiver/awesome-papers/README.md

 - Support Vector and Kernel Machines - yet another brief SVM tutorial

 - A Gentle Introduction to Support Vector Machines in Biomedicine - good survey to different applications of SVM

+- http://efavdb.com/svm-classification/ - small but nice tutorial with derivation of Dual Problem and recomendations for SVM usage

+- A Practical Guide to Support Vector Classification - a practical guide to support vector classifivation (lol)